m4sterbunny/atlas/learn.md

 The playground has several key features:

 - New kids and toys are welcomed in (onboarding).
-- The guardians make sure the environment is safe and the toys are ready to use (deployment and monitoring).
+- The guardians ensure the environment is safe and the toys are ready to use (deployment and monitoring).
 - Reliable toys earn the store additional rewards, and faulty toys incur store penalties (incentivization and slashing).